TGA Enforcement Manager, Darrell Longshore

 EDUCATION and/or EXPERIENCE:

-Bachelor’s Degree in Criminal Justice or a relevant field OR Associate of Arts Degree in Business or relevant field and two years prior table game, casino security and/or regulatory/investigative experience in law enforcement and/or military.
-OR High School Diploma/GED and four years prior table game, casino security and/or regulatory/investigative experience in law enforcement.
+Bachelor’s Degree in Criminal Justice and 1-year prior table game, casino security and/or regulatory/investigative experience in law enforcement and/or military or a relevant field OR Associate of Arts Degree in Business or relevant field and 3 years’ prior table game, casino security and/or regulatory/investigative experience in law enforcement and/or military.
+OR High School Diploma/GED and 5 years’ prior table game, casino security and/or regulatory/investigative experience in law enforcement.
 The successful applicant will be required to complete the Squaxin Island Gaming Commission’s training program.
 Previous point of sales, TLS and MIS experience is preferred.

 Ability to read and interpret documents such as safety rules, operation and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to speak effectively before groups of customers or employees of organization.